Gabriel-Lu/Abstractive-summarization-OpenNMT/README.md

 python preprocess.py -train_src data/src-train.txt -train_tgt data/tgt-train.txt -valid_src data/src-val.txt -valid_tgt data/tgt-val.txt -save_data data/demo -share_vocab -dynamic_dict -src_vocab_size 50000
 ```

 The data can be either Gigaword or the CNN/Daily Mail dataset.
+For CNN/daily mail, it is also recommended to truncate inputs and outputs: -src_seq_length_trunc 400 -tgt_seq_length_trunc 100

 The data consists of parallel source (`src`) and target (`tgt`) data containing one example per line with tokens separated by a space: